 Why are we Planting Park City?

 Park City set a goal to be a carbon neutral community by 2030.
-Among the many benefits of trees, they allow for carbon capture and storage.
-In partnership with Tree Utah, Park City seeks to plant healthy, drought tolerant trees to help drive down our carbon footprint and improve local resilience.
+Healthy, drought tolerant trees to help drive down our carbon footprint, along with many other local benefits.

 Planting Park City

-Add your new tree to the Planting Park City map (best used in mobile)
+Have you recently planted a tree in your yard?
+Add your new tree to the Planting Park City map to help us measure our progress (best used in mobile).

 Watch out for utility lines!
 Before digging, call 811 or visit bluestakes.org and submit a ticket to protect yourself from any claims against any accidental damages